linkerd/website/linkerd.io/content/2.16/features/protocol-detection.md

 This section will help you understand how to fix this.
 {{< /note >}}

+To do protocol detection, Linkerd waits for up to 10 seconds to see bytes sent from the client.
+Note that until the protocol has been determined, Linkerd cannot even establish a connection to the destination, since HTTP routing configuration may inform where this connection is established to.

+If Linkerd does not see enough data from the client within 10 seconds from connection establishment to determine the protocol, Linkerd will treat the connection as an opaque TCP connection and will proceed as normal, establishing the connection to the destination and proxying the data.

-In some cases, Linkerd's protocol detection will time out because it doesn't see any bytes from the client within the first 10 seconds of connection establishment.
-This is commonly encountered when using protocols where the server sends data before the client does (such as SMTP) or protocols that proactively establish connections without sending data (such as Memcache).
-In this case, Linkerd will wait for 10 seconds before establishing a connection to the server.
-After this delay, the connection will be esablished and treated by Linkerd as a TCP connection.
+In practice, protocol detection timeouts typically happen when the application is using a protocol where the server sends data before the client does (such as SMTP) or a protocol that proactively establish connections without sending data (such as Memcache).
+In this case, everything will work, but Linkerd will introduce an unnecessary 10 second delay before connection establishment.

-To avoid this delay, you will need to provide some configuration for Linkerd.
+To avoid this delay, you can provide some configuration for Linkerd.
 There are two basic mechanisms for configuring protocol detection: _opaque ports_ and _skip ports_:

 * Opaque ports instruct Linkerd to skip protocol detection and proxy the connection as a TCP stream
 * Skip ports bypass the proxy entirely.

-Opaque ports are generally preferred as they allow Linkerd to provide mTLS, TCP-level metrics, policy, etc. Skip ports, by contrast, create networking rules that avoid the proxy entirely, circumventing Linkerd's ability to provide security features.
+Opaque ports are generally preferred as they allow Linkerd to still provide mTLS, TCP-level metrics, policy, etc. Skip ports, by contrast, create networking rules that avoid the proxy entirely, circumventing Linkerd's ability to provide security features.

 Linkerd maintains a default list of opaque ports that corresponds to the